AlmogBaku/openai-streaming/docs/reference.md

 def openai_streaming_function(func: FunctionType) -> Any
 ```

-Decorator that converts a function to an OpenAI streaming function using the `openai-function-call` package.
+Decorator that creates an OpenAI Schema for your function, while support using Generators for Streaming.

-It simply "reduces" the type of the arguments to the Generator type, and uses `openai_function` to do the rest.
+To document your function (so the model will know how to use it), simply use docstring.
+Using standard docstring styles will also allow you to document your argument's description

 **Arguments**: